 Personal Development in Your Workplace Step 1: Create a Personal Development Plan

-A personal development plan is a blueprint for helping you stay motivated and advance your career.
-It an effective approach for self-reflection and goal-setting.
-It helps you realize your areas of strength and weaknesses.
-As such, you will be able to set objectives on what to improve on and take steps to achieve the desired change.
+A personal development plan is a blueprint for helping you stay motivated to advance your career.
+It is an effective approach for self-reflection and goal-setting.
+It helps you realize your areas of strength and weaknesses and as such, you will be able to set objectives on what to improve on and take steps to achieve the desired change.

-A standard personal development plan example would include the following objectives:
+A standard personal development plan example might include the following objectives:

 - Networking with professionals from other companies within your field of specialization